maxim-puchkov/zTerm/README.md

 # What is zTerm?
 zTerm is my personal zsh configuration which I use on daily basis.
 Whenever I need a new command in my terminal, I add it here.
-This repository contains may useful commands and aliases which help me improve my productivity when using command-line.
+This repository contains many useful commands and aliases which help me improve my productivity when using command-line.
 I continuously imrpove it and add new code to it.

 # zTerm 2